Handcrafted with Love

 Stride for Good 2024 aims to raise funds to impact lives through providing assistance to vulnerable groups such as:

-1. Children from low-income families 2.
-Persons with mental health conditions 3.
-Seniors who are frail or isolated
+3. Seniors who are frail or isolated

 We have been volunteering with BCare over the past year; in their Milk and Diapers assistance programme that helps families referred by social agencies.
 The practical help goes a long way to enable these services to continue and to expand for beneficiaries.
 Therefore we would like to invite you to join in the good work by donating any amount you are comfortable with!